spstefan/spstefan/README.md

 ## My Portfolio:
 website link

-## Are you a recruiter?
-Check out my projects here ⬇
+### Are you a recruiter?
+Check out my pinned projects here ⬇